 - Consult your prospect's blog (if he has one) to identify topics of interest.

-- Consult his social accounts, what he publishes on it.
+- Consult his social accounts, what he publishes on them.

 - Consult the company's showcase site, especially the "About" section.